Originair

 Originair is an airline based in Nelson, New Zealand, that operates domestic flights in New Zealand.
 It was founded in 2015 by local businessman Robert Inglis, who had previously founded Air Nelson and Origin Pacific Airways.
 Originair commenced operations on 12 August 2015 with flights between Nelson and Palmerston North; it started flights between Nelson and Wellington the following month.
-The airline began its operations with one British Aerospace Jetstream 31 aircraft, and now operates a fleet of four aircraft, following the addition of another 2 Jetstream 32 aircraft.
+The airline began its operations with one British Aerospace Jetstream 31 aircraft, and now operates a fleet of three aircraft, following the addition of another 2 Jetstream 32 aircraft.

 History

 Background

 Nelson businessman Robert Inglis founded Air Nelson in 1979 with Nicki Smith.
 Air New Zealand purchased 50 per cent of the airline in October 1988, and the remaining share in 1996.
 Air Nelson operated as one of Air New Zealand's regional subsidiaries, operating turboprop aircraft on domestic routes under the Air New Zealand Link brand, until Air New Zealand announced it would merge Air Nelson and Mount Cook Airlines into its mainline fleet in 2019.
 Inglis and Smith subsequently founded Origin Pacific Airways in 1996, to provide regional flights around New Zealand.
-It had a code-share agreement with Qantas' New Zealand subsidiary Jetconnect between 2001 and 2004, allowing Origin Pacfic's regional flights to connect with the larger airline's domestic and international routes.
+It had a code-share agreement with Qantas' New Zealand subsidiary Jetconnect between 2001 and 2004, allowing Origin Pacific's regional flights to connect with the larger airline's domestic and international routes.
 The termination of the code-share agreement resulted in Origin Pacific Airways losing 60% of its business, and it went into liquidation in 2006.